 Things to Do in Worcester MA and Nearby

-Three rooms of “Remastered” art are hung slanted forward in salon style, the pondered-over Rembrandt among them.
-In the American Gallery, you’ll find the oldest portrait in the New World (1671 and 1674 paintings of John and Elizabeth Freake), the oldest known self-portrait (1680, Captain Thomas Smith), and the largest collection of Unicorn Pattern Revere Silver (presided over by Whistler’s Arrangement in Black and Brown).
+Three rooms of “Remastered” art are hung in salon style, the pondered-over Rembrandt among them.
+In the American Gallery, you’ll find the oldest portrait in the New World – the 1671 and 1674 paintings of John and Elizabeth Freake.

 Plan to have a bite at the modestly appointed table-service Museum Café.
 Food is plated artfully, and the signature Pear and Wild Mushroom Soup ($5) is so phenomenal, you’ll want the recipe.

-EAT: There are forty independently owned restaurants on or in the vicinity of Shrewsbury St. and from the looks of it, a very involved community when it comes to dining out.
-Locals give a shout-out to their favorites: the Flying Rhino, a colorful, fun, “urban” joint, Bocado Tapas Bar, “a scene,” and Sole Proprietor for great seafood.
+There are dozens of independently owned restaurants Worcester.
+And the list keeps growing and changing by the month.
+Locals give a shout-out to their favorites.
+New American Deadhorse Hill for date night, Armsby Abbey for craft on tap, the Flying Rhino, a colorful, fun, “urban” joint, Bocado Tapas Bar, “a scene,” and so many more.